yueduan/BlockchainLabeling/README.md

 4. run LSTM Autoencoder to generate node features

-	a. excute lstmAutoencoder.py for node feature generation
+	a. excute lstmAutoencoder.py for node feature generation (I only implement a simple LSTM autoencoder.
+Haven't been able to dump the embeddings as node features yet)